OmRajput17/DremaAi/README.md

 - 📚 Support for multiple educational boards (CBSE, ICSE, IB, etc.)
 - 🎓 Dynamic selection of classes, subjects, and topics
 - 🎯 Three difficulty levels: Easy, Medium, Hard
-- 🤖 AI-powered MCQ generation using LangChain and Groq
+- 🤖 AI-powered MCQ generation using LangChain and OpenAI
 - 💡 Clean and modern user interface
 - ✅ Instant results with explanations
+- 🚀 Automated CI/CD with GitHub Actions
+- 🐳 Docker containerization for easy deployment

 ## Prerequisites

 - Python 3.8 or higher
 - API keys for:
-  - Groq API
+  - OpenAI API (for embeddings and LLM inference)
-  - LangChain (optional, for tracing)
+  - LangChain/LangSmith (optional, for tracing)
-  - HuggingFace (for embeddings)

 ## Installation